Frank Williams (Formula One): Personal life and death

-Honours
+Awards and honours

-Williams was made a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 1987 New Year Honours, and received a knighthood in the 1999 New Year Honours "For services to the Motor Sport Industry."
-He was appointed a Knight of the Legion of Honour by France, for his work with Renault F1's engines.
+Williams was appointed a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 1987 New Year Honours, and received a knighthood in the 1999 New Year Honours "For services to the Motor Sport Industry."
+He was appointed a Knight of the Legion of Honour by France, for his achievements with Renault F1's engines.
 Williams received the Wheatcroft Trophy in 2008, in recognition of his significant contributions to motorsports.

 In 2010, he was awarded the Helen Rollason Award for outstanding achievement in the face of adversity at the BBC Sports Personality of the Year awards.
 Williams was added to the Motor Sport Hall of Fame as a member in 2011.
 In 2012, a new road in Didcot, Oxfordshire, was named Sir Frank Williams Avenue.